Chapter 609 — Criminal Code

 Arson in the Fourth Degree

-Fourth-degree arson means intentionally setting fire to personal property worth more than $1,000 or setting fire to …
+Fourth-degree arson covers intentionally setting fire to or burning personal property inside a multiple unit residential …

 609.5632